naroop/volunteer-app/README.md

 ## Running the Docker Container
 I didn't test if this was actually a problem but I would make sure both dev servers are closed before building the image and running the container.

+The docker container will only work on the EC2 instance.

 1. In the root of the project, run `docker-compose up --build`

 > View UI: